ibm-cloud-docs/EventStreams/mirroring.md

 ### Consumer offsets
 {: #consumer_offsets}

-Note that while consumer groups offsets are replicated between clusters, they must be explicitly used by consumers to reset their position when switching cluster.
+While consumer groups offsets are replicated between clusters, they must be explicitly used by consumers to reset their position when switching cluster.
+{: note}

 The RemoteClusterUtils package allows to easily make these changes.
 Such logic is demonstrated in [ConsumerRunnable.java](https://github.ibm.com/messagehub/event-streams-samples/blob/mm2/kafka-java-console-sample/src/main/java/com/eventstreams/samples/ConsumerRunnable.java#L68-L119).